ownport/kvlite/docs/api.md

 ## Collection Utils

+- **open**(uri, serializer=cPickleSerializer)

-- open(uri)        - open collection
+open collection
-- remove(uri)      - remove collection
-- get_uuid(amount) - get list of uuid

-To get started just open() function is needed.

-URI format is:

-- for mysql: `mysql://username:password@hostname:port/database.collection_name`
-- for sqlite: `sqlite://path-to-sqlite-file:collection_name` or `sqlite://memory:collection_name`

-In case when sqlite is in use two variants of collection is possible: in file and in memory.
+If collection does not exist, kvlite will try to create it.

+In case of successful opening or creation new collection return Collection object

+serializer: the class or module to serialize msgs with, must have methods or functions named `dumps` and `loads`, cPickleSerializer is the default

-The function open(uri) returns MysqlCollection or SqliteCollection object
+returns MysqlCollection or SqliteCollection object

+- **remove**(uri)

+remove collection by uri

+- **get_uuid**(amount=100)

+return the list of uuids.
+By `amount` argument you can define how many UUIDs will be generated and returned.
+By default `get_uuid` returns 100 UUIDs

 ## Collection